 If you are offered admission, your official decision materials will contain a link to the online response form where you may inform us of your decision to accept or decline our offer.
-We ask that you respond by April 15.
-After that date we will assume you have chosen to decline our offer, unless you have contacted us to request a response deadline extension and we have granted the request.
+Individuals admitted to PhD programs are expected to respond by April 15, and those admitted to MA programs by April 30.
+The deadline for second round admits is typically June 1.
+If you have not responded by your respective deadline we will assume you have chosen to decline our offer, unless you have contacted us to request a response deadline extension and we have granted the request.
 Admitted students are under no obligation to notify graduate schools of their decisions prior to April 15.
 All member institutions of the Council of Graduate Schools have agreed to the "Resolution Regarding Graduate Scholars, Fellows, Trainees, and Assistants."
 Under this Resolution, member universities and colleges recognize that applicants often consider multiple admission awards and allow admitted students until April 15 to return their decision.

 Deferring an offer of admission

-We do not allow admitted applicants to defer an offer of admission.
+We do not allow applicants admitted to PhD programs to defer an offer of admission.
 However, applicants who have been admitted to one of our programs and those who have declined an admissions offer may "reactivate" their applications for consideration for admission one year later without paying the application fee again.
 The programs reserve the right to request resubmission of particular materials (e.g., updated writing sample, recommendation letters, etc.).